Rahm Emanuel Gets Another Job He Doesn’t Deserve

 And then there’s his track record as mayor of Chicago.
 Emanuel’s credentials on education or mental health policy may not be directly relevant for whether he’d make a good ambassador.
 But his handling of the fatal shooting of Laquan McDonald by a Chicago police officer does matter.
 As the nation grappled with police violence after Ferguson, Emanuel’s office worked to suppress police footage of the 17-year-old’s killing in October 2014 until well after Emanuel had secured a second term as mayor in the spring of 2015.
 He and other city leaders undermined public accountability when it mattered most, for personal political gain.
 That would—and should—be a serious impediment for anyone to secure a major federal post.What Emanuel possesses in multitudes, however, is connections.

 Beyond that, it’s unclear what exactly qualifies Rahm Emanuel for this position.
 Does he have any diplomatic experience?
 Not unless you count strong-arming various lawmakers on Capitol Hill, including one alleged incident when he yelled at a member of Congress while nude in the Capitol gym’s locker room.
 Does he have any experience in U.S.-Japan relations or in East Asian affairs more broadly?
 None that’s publicly known.
-It’s unclear whether Emanuel speaks Japanese or if he’s even visited the country before.
+It’s unclear whether Emanuel speaks Japanese; he has visited the country at least once.*

 What Emanuel possesses in multitudes, however, is connections.
 And when it comes to securing certain ambassadorships from presidents of both parties, that seems to matter more than anything else.
 I’ve written previously about the unfortunate bipartisan tradition of presidents doling out high-level diplomatic posts to their political allies, their close friends, and worst of all, to their most lucrative donors.
 During his tenure, Donald Trump took this to the most logical—and most corrupt—conclusion.
 One of his picks, an Oregon hotelier turned donor turned diplomat named Gordon Sondland, tried to coerce the Ukrainian government into falsely smearing Biden on Trump’s behalf.
 (Sondland would later flip on Trump during the president’s first impeachment trial.)